gabrielweyer/cake-build/README.md

 - `Linux` and `OS X`
 - Build in `Docker` containers
 - Supports artifacts and test results
-  - Test results have to be in `JUnit` format, you can use the package [`dotnet-xunit-to-junit`][xunit-to-junit] to do the transformation
+  - Test results have to be in `JUnit` format, you can use the package [XunitXml.TestLogger][xunit-xml-test-logger] for a `xUnit` logger and then convert the file using the package [dotnet-xunit-to-junit][xunit-to-junit]
 - Can't exclude files easily

 ### Travis CI